National earthquake readiness committee to be established

 “We are now prepared to take the message of earthquake to the 14 parishes of Jamaica.
 The Office of Disaster Preparedness and Emergency Management is tasked to prepare this programme so that we can start the conversations in our schools, in businesses across the country, in our churches, in our communities, and focus on the things that we need to do,” McKenzie said.

 “We are taking a number of steps to start to engage stakeholders in the country on this issue of disaster, as it relates to earthquakes.
-We’re establishing a National Earthquake Readiness Committee, and this committee is to be linked to the National Disaster Council and work along with the National Building Advisory Council.”
+We’re establishing a National Earthquake-readiness Committee and this committee is to be linked to the National Disaster Council and work along with the National Building Advisory Council,” he added.

-The minister said a number of well-known Jamaicans have already indicated their willingness to serve on this committee.
+McKenzie said a number of well-known Jamaicans have already indicated their willingness to serve on the committee.

-This committee will be headed by Roger Smith from the National Works Agency (NWA).
+The body will be headed by Roger Smith from the National Works Agency.

-Representatives from the National Environment and Planning Agency (NEPA), the Jamaica Fire Brigade and the Incorporated Masterbuilders Association of Jamaica will also sit on this committee to examine and make specific recommendations to the Government as to how they can help to ensure that buildings are built in accordance with the various building acts.
+Representatives from the National Environment and Planning Agency, the Jamaica Fire Brigade and the Jamaica Master Builders’ Association will also sit on the committee to examine and make specific recommendations to the Government as to how they can help to ensure that buildings are built in accordance with the various building Acts.

-The minister called on contractors and developers to ensure that they follow the various stipulations before building structures.
+Meanwhile, McKenzie called for contractors and developers to ensure that they follow the various stipulations before building structures.